 I've been very open about my travels to and from Chicago over the past three or four years — and obviously my move here last autumn.
 I get so many emails and messages from readers asking me what they should do and check out while they're here.
 It's a bit overwhelming at times, because I want to recommend everything.
 I love my city.
 So, finally, I give you this: Mini Penny's favorite Chicago spots.
 If you have anything you'd like to add, feel free to pop it in the comments!
 Hopefully this will be a list that grows and changes over the years.
 Enjoy!

 This is hands-down my favorite food on the planet.
 My friend Beau introduced me to this otherwise unnoticed location and it might be one of the best things anyone has ever done for me.
 For meat eaters (as I used to be), the carne asada sandwich is out of this world.
 For vegetarians, the veggie cemita is to die for.
 Their guacamole is smooth and delicious, the horchata is perfect, and the family-owned atmosphere is comforting and full of culture.
-The spot was recently remodeled, but I'm so glad they opted to leave up the amazing wall of vintage photos.
+Recently, they opened a second location in the West Loop.
 This is a don't miss.
 I'm serious.

 The only excuse not to go here is if you're vegan (unfortunately they have no vegan options).
 It's a metal-themed burger joint with the most interesting and delicious combinations.
 Their veggie burgers are amazing!
 Tip: Don't go on a weekend, and go early.
 The wait is normally a while.
 I opt to eat at the bar for faster serving.